 DTV Visa Thailand

-In July of 2024, the Thai government launched a wave of measures designed to increase tourism and stimulate the economy, and one of the most significant was the introduction of the Destination Thailand Visa.
-Also known as the DTV (frequently misnamed as the DTV Visa), this new long-term Thai visa is aimed squarely at digital nomads and freelancers, but is also geared toward those hoping to take part in Thai cultural activities or undergo medical treatment as part of medical tourism.
+In July of 2024, the Thai government launched a wave of measures designed to increase tourism and stimulate the economy, and one of the most significant was the introduction of the Destination Thailand Visa (DTV).
+Also known as the DTV Visa Thailand, this new long-term Thai visa is aimed squarely at digital nomads and freelancers, but is also geared toward those hoping to take part in Thai cultural activities or undergo medical tourism.

 This page will explain what the DTV allows you to do, who is eligible to apply for it, and how to get one for yourself.
 We'll also answer some frequently asked questions we get about this visa, so you can make an informed decision on if this immigration solution is right for you.